Race for virus vaccine could leave some countries behind

 Last week, the European Union moved to ensure its own supply.
 On Saturday, AstraZeneca struck a deal with a vaccines group forged by Germany, France, Italy and the Netherlands to secure 400 million doses by the end of the year.

-Among several global efforts underway to try to ensure developing countries don’t get left behind is an “advance market commitment” from the vaccines alliance GAVI that aims to persuade manufacturers to make enough for both rich and poor countries.
+Among several global efforts underway to try to ensure developing countries don't get left behind is an “advance market commitment” from the vaccines alliance GAVI, whose CEO has warned countries about the dangers of vaccines not being available globally.

-That can “prevent countries from scrambling to try to invest,” said Seth Berkley, CEO of GAVI, which used the approach to secure Ebola and pneumonia vaccines for a global market.
-“Because if you’re investing in one or two vaccines, of course the ... probability of those vaccines working is quite low.
-And so yes, you may hit the jackpot and have a vaccine that works.
-But you also may end up with no vaccine and be left behind.”
+“Even if a few countries go ahead and have vaccines, if there are raging outbreaks in other places ... that is going to continue to threaten the world and the return to normality,” said Seth Berkley, the GAVI CEO.

-Two global vaccine groups have inked a $750 million deal with AstraZeneca to supply 400 million doses by the end of 2020.
+GAVI and partners have inked a $750 million deal with AstraZeneca to supply 400 million doses by the end of 2020.
 The Anglo-Swedish pharma giant has also agreed to license its vaccine to India’s Serum Institute for the production of 1 billion doses.

-Johnson & Johnson’s chief scientific officer, Dr. Paul Stoffels, said the company plans to make its coronavirus shot for poor countries at a not-for-profit price, because of the complexity of the technology and expertise needed.
-Likewise, AstraZeneca CEO Pascal Soriot has pledged to make the vaccine available at no profit during the pandemic.
+Johnson & Johnson plans to make its coronavirus shot for poor countries at a not-for-profit price, because of the complexity of the technology and expertise needed, said the company's chief scientific officer, Dr. Paul Stoffels.
+Likewise, AstraZeneca has pledged to make the vaccine available at no profit during the pandemic.

 The World Health Organization and others have called for a COVID-19 “patents pool,” where intellectual property rights would be surrendered so pharmaceuticals could freely share data and technical knowledge.
 Numerous countries including Australia, Brazil, Canada and Germany have already begun revising their licensing laws to allow them to suspend intellectual property rights if authorities decide there is an overwhelming need given the pandemic.